 - Pinch of asafoetida

-- 1 packet Rasoi Magic Misal Masala or use 2 -3 tbsp of Misal Masala
+- 1 packet Rasoi Magic Misal Masala or use 2 -3 tablespoon of Misal Masala

 - 3 cups sprouts